-8 In case all similar plants are registered as CDM project activities, this assessment of common practice is not required.
+In case all similar plants are registered as CDM project activities, this assessment of common practice is not required.

-- (e) If existing plants operated at the project site prior to the implementation of the CDM project activity, they could be retired at the start of the project CDM activity because they are replaced by the project plant, or they may initially be operated in parallel to the project plant and be retired at a future point in time (at the end of their lifetime).
-In such cases, the remaining lifetime of the existing equipment has to be determined and a baseline based on historical performance only applies until the existing power plant would have been replaced or retrofitted in the absence of the CDM project activity.
-From that point of time, a different baseline shall apply.
-For the purpose of determining the remaining lifetime of equipment, use the latest version of the "Tool to determine the remaining lifetime of equipment".
-The remaining lifetime should be selected in conservative manner, i.e. the earliest point in time should be chosen in cases where only a time frame can be estimated, and should be documented and justified in the CDM-PDD. - 28.
-If existing plants operated at the project site prior to the implementation of the CDM project activity, the remaining lifetime of the existing equipment shall be determined as per "TOOL10: Tool to determine the remaining lifetime of equipment" and a baseline based on historical performance only applies until the existing power plant would have been replaced or retrofitted in the absence of the CDM project activity.
-From that point of time, a different baseline shall apply. - 29.
-When using biomass residues, the alternative scenarios of the biomass residues in absence of the project activity shall be determined following the guidance in the methodological tool "TOOL16: Project and leakage emissions from biomass". - In addition to the alternative scenarios (B scenarios) included in the methodological tool "TOOL16: Project and leakage emissions from biomass", the alternative scenarios project participants shall include scenario B5: - (a) B5: The biomass residues are used for power or heat generation at the project site in new and/or existing plants;. - 31.
-When using biomass cultivated in dedicated plantations, the project shall consider what would be the land use in the absence of the CDM project activity (L scenario). - 32.
-In case the proposed project activity includes the use of biogas, the project shall consider the following baseline alternatives for the biogas: - (a) BG1: No biogas would be generated and wastewater would not be treated by anaerobic digestion; - (b) BG2: Biogas is captured and flared; - (c) BG3: Biogas is captured and used to produce electricity and/or thermal energy; - (d) BG4: Biogas is captured and used as feedstock or transportation fuel.
+- 29. If existing plants operated at the project site prior to the implementation of the CDM project activity, the remaining lifetime of the existing equipment shall be determined as per "TOOL10: Tool to determine the remaining lifetime of equipment" and a baseline based on historical performance only applies until the existing power plant would have been replaced or retrofitted in the absence of the CDM project activity. - 30.
+When using biomass residues, the alternative scenarios of the biomass residues in absence of the project activity shall be determined following the guidance in the methodological tool "TOOL16: Project and leakage emissions from biomass". - 31.
+In addition to the alternative scenarios (B scenarios) included in the methodological tool "TOOL16: Project and leakage emissions from biomass", the alternative scenarios project participants shall include scenario B5: - (a) B5: The biomass residues are used for power or heat generation at the project site in new and/or existing plants: - When using biomass cultivated in dedicated plantations, the project shall consider what the land use would be in the absence of the CDM project activity (L scenario). - 33.
+In case the proposed project activity includes the use of biogas, the project shall consider the following baseline alternatives for the biogas: - (a) BG1: No biogas would be generated and wastewater would not be treated by anaerobic digestion; - (b) BG2: Biogas is captured and flared; - (c) BG3: Biogas is captured and used to produce electricity and/or thermal energy; - (d) BG4: Biogas is captured and used as feedstock or transportation fuel. - 34.
+When defining plausible and credible alternative scenarios for the use of biogas, the guidance below should be followed: - (a) If scenario BG1 and BG2 are selected, no biogas shall be included in the baseline scenario of the proposed project activity;